PennockTech/fingerd/behavior.md

 3. Absence of the project/plan/pubkey files is equivalent to presence of the `~/.nofinger` file
 4. By default, only users in `/home` are allowed, thus automatically rejecting "system" users.
-If passwd-usage is enabled, then the command-line option to set a lower-bound on uid can be used (default 1000).
+If passwd-usage is to be enabled, then the required command-line option is the one which sets a lower-bound on the uid to be used (and `0` means "passwd off", so root can not be fingered).
 5. Any invalid user, including nofinger users, should be reported as:
      `finger: fred: no such user` or thereabouts